projen/projen/docs/awscdk.md

 AWS [Lambda Extensions][lambda-extensions-blog] are long-running executable files that run alongside your Lambda Functions in their execution environment.
-AWS Lambda Extensions interact with both your function's runtime and the [Lambda extension API][lambda-extensions-api] to integrate with tools outside the Lambda environment.
+AWS Lambda Extensions interact with your function's runtime and the [Lambda extension API][lambda-extensions-api] to integrate with tools outside the Lambda environment.
 Projen assists by helping with the bundling.